rahulrachh/GeospatialHotspotAnalysis/README.md

 ### Input data format
-The main function/entrace is "cse512.Entrance" scala file.
+The main function/entrace is "Entrance.scala" scala file.

-1. Point data: the input point dataset is the pickup point of New York Taxi trip datasets.
-The data format of this phase is the original format of NYC taxi trip which is different from the previous phase.
+1. Point data: the input point dataset is the pickup point of New York restaurant  datasets.
+The data format of this phase is the original format of Toronto, Canada restaurant  which is different from the previous phase.
 But the coding template already parsed it for you.
 Find the data from our asu google drive shared folder: [https://drive.google.com/drive/folders/1W4GLKNsGlgXp7fHtDlhHEBdLVw_IuAXh?usp=sharing](https://drive.google.com/drive/folders/1W4GLKNsGlgXp7fHtDlhHEBdLVw_IuAXh?usp=sharing).
 To get the permission to download the data, you have to use your asu gmail account.

 2. Zone data (only for hot zone analysis): at "src/resources/zone-hotzone" of the template

 #### Hot zone analysis
-The input point data can be any small subset of NYC taxi dataset.
+The input point data can be any small subset of Toronto, Canada restaurant dataset.

 #### Hot cell analysis
-The input point data is a monthly NYC taxi trip dataset (2009-2012) like "yellow\_tripdata\_2009-01\_point.csv"
+The input point data is a monthly Toronto, Canada restaurant  dataset (2009-2012) like "foursquare\_data\_2009-01\_point.csv"

 ### Output data format